-The Checker Framework [DDE+11, Che] uses two additional formats for annotations.
-The first format is called "stub files."
+The Checker Framework [DDE+11, Che] defines a format called "stub files".
 A stub file is similar to the .spec/.jml files described in the previous paragraph.
-It uses Java syntax, only allows annotations on method headers and does not require method bodies.
-A stub file is used to add annotations to method headers of existing Java classes.
-For example, the Checker Framework uses stub files to add annotations to method headers of libraries (such as the JDK) without modifying the source code or bytecode of the library.
+It uses Java syntax, only allows annotations on method signatures and does not require method bodies.
+A stub file is used to add annotations to method signatures of existing Java classes.
+For example, the Checker Framework uses stub files to add annotations to method signatures of libraries (such as the JDK) without modifying the source code or bytecode of the library.
 A single stub file can contain multiple packages and classes.
-This format only allows annotations on method headers, not class headers, fields, and method bodies like in a .jaif file.
+This format only allows annotations on method signatures, not class signatures, fields, and method bodies like in a .jaif file.
 Further, stub files are only used by the Checker Framework at run time, they cannot be used to insert annotations into a source or classfile.